 This post will explain nine activities for seniors with limited mobility.
 The following activities can increase flexibility, strength, and your overall health!

 Gardening is one of the best activities for people of all ages, especially seniors.
-This activity is peaceful and relaxing and doesn’t require heavy lifting or strenuous movements.
-Also, you can cater this activity to your specific needs.
+This activity is peaceful and relaxing and doesn’t require heavy lifting or strenuous movements, making it perfect for those with limited mobility.
+You can cater this activity to your specific needs.
 For example, start growing herbs indoors if you cannot manage a large outdoor garden.
 All you need is a small area in sunlight, perhaps by a window.
 Gardening is a great way to stay active, both mentally and physically.
 This activity may also provide a sense of purpose for seniors.

 2. Indoor Activities

-Playing board games or cards is excellent for those with limited mobility, as these activities help stimulate the mind.
+Playing board games or cards is an excellent activity for seniors with limited mobility, as these activities help stimulate the mind.
 Also, these games bring people together.
 Whether it’s Bingo, Checkers, Chess, Pictionary, or Poker, there are many games out there — and there’s dozens of new tabletop games to try!
 This activity can help prevent social isolation and boost engagement.

 The most calming, least strenuous activity for seniors is reading.
 Whether it’s the daily newspaper or a good book, reading is a great way to stay busy and engage the mind.
 This activity can lower stress, improve memory, and even delay cognitive issues.
-You can read magazines, physical books, the newspaper, or listen to audiobooks.
+You can read magazines, physical books, the newspaper, get an ereader like a Kindle, or listen to audiobooks!
 If you want to get others involved, start a book club and get together to talk about your readings!

 Cooking and baking are fantastic ways to stay busy, socialize, and even learn something new.
 You can cook for your family, make meals for yourself, or cook for your friends.
 You can even get together with other seniors for baking parties!
-While this activity doesn’t involve strenuous movements, it’s ideal for those with limited mobility.
+Cooking doesn’t involve strenuous movements, so it’s an ideal activity for seniors with limited mobility.

 5. Light Exercise